2008 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2008 Martin Van Buren Presidential Dollar Value

-The 2008 Martin Van Buren Presidential Dollar honors America’s eighth president and a historic milestone, Van Buren was the first president born as a United States citizen rather than a British subject.
+The 2008 Martin Van Buren Presidential Dollar honors America’s eighth president and marks a historic milestone: Van Buren was the first president born as a United States citizen, and his native language was Dutch rather than English.
+He was also the first president to have an indoor toilet and is credited by some historians as a key architect of the modern two-party political system.

 2008-P Martin Van Buren Presidential Dollar Price/Grade Chart